PawseySC/singularity-containers/_episodes/08-ml-python.md

 In the same directory we have both a Jupyter notebook (`LogisticRegression.ipynb`) and source code (`logreg.py`) that we're going to use.

-After you've built your image we'll start up the container and log into our Jupyter notebook server (note the idiomatic expression for Jupyter Notebooks with Singularity):
+After we've built our image we'll start up the container and log into our Jupyter notebook server (note the idiomatic expression for Jupyter Notebooks with Singularity):

 ```
 $ singularity exec -C -B $(pwd):$HOME plotly.sif jupyter notebook --no-browser --port=8888 --ip 0.0.0.0 --notebook-dir=$HOME
 ```
 {: .bash}

 Here the `-C` flag is to completely insulate the container from the host, including the use of a volatile `/run` directory instead of the host one.
+We're almost bind mounting our current directory as the container `$HOME`.

 > ## Communication ports
 >
 > In order to be able to use the web server, you need to ensure that the machine you are running Singularity from has opened the communication port you're using, in this case `8888`.
-> In cloud virtual machines this will typically involve some setup in the system dashboard.
+> On cloud platforms, such as Nimbus at Pawsey, this will typically involve some setup in the system dashboard.
-> The machines we provided for this workshop are ready to go in this regard.
 {: .callout}